Abbas Araghchi

+Araghchi had served for nine years with the Islamic Revolutionary Guard Corps (IRGC) during the Iran–Iraq War.
+He had also served as the Iranian ambassador to Estonia 1999–2003); the Iranian ambassador to Finland; and as the Iranian ambassador to Japan (2008–2011).

+For a handful of months in 2013, he acted as the Spokesperson for the Ministry of Foreign Affairs of Iran.

 Early life and family

-Araghchi was born on December 5, 1962 in Tehran, Iran, to a prominent Persian carpet merchant family.
-He has three sisters and three brothers, most of whom are involved in trade and commerce.
-His grandfather was a carpet trader.
+Araghchi was born on 5 December 1962 in Tehran, Iran, to a Persian family.
+He has three sisters and three brothers.
+His father and grandfather were both carpet traders.
 His father died when he was 17.
-As a teenager, he took part in the 1979 Islamic Revolution, after which he joined the Islamic Revolutionary Guard Corps, where he served for almost ten years and fought in the Iran–Iraq War.

-His two older brothers hold significant positions, with one being a member of the Board of Directors of the Exporters Union, and the other a member of the Sellers Union.
-His nephew Ahmad Araghchi, the Central Bank of Iran’s deputy governor for foreign exchange, was dismissed from his post and subsequently arrested along with several others amid a widening investigation into Iran’s currency crisis.
-In 2019, Ahmad Araghchi was the political deputy at the foreign ministry.
+His two older brothers hold notable positions; one is a member of the Board of Directors of the Iran Carpet Exporters' Union, and the other is a member of the Carpet Sellers Union.
+As a teenager, he took part in the 1979 Iranian Revolution.

+His nephew Ahmad Araghchi was the Central Bank of Iran's deputy governor in charge of foreign exchange, but was dismissed from his post and subsequently arrested in 2018 amid an investigation into Iran's currency crisis.
+In 2019, Ahmad Araghchi was living in the United States.

-Araghchi was married to Bahareh Abdollahi, and they have two sons and a daughter.
-He divorced her and married again with Arezoo Ahmadvand with whom he has a daughter.
+Araghchi was first married to Bahareh Abdollahian.
+They have two sons and a daughter, but they divorced.
+He subsequently married his second wife, Arezoo Ahmadvand.

 Education

-Araghchi earned a bachelor's degree in international relations from the School of International Relations, affiliated with the Ministry of Foreign Affairs.
-He then obtained a master's degree in political science from Islamic Azad University in Tehran.
-Additionally, Araghchi holds a Ph.D. in political thought from the University of Kent with a thesis entitled 'The evolution of the concept of political participation in twentieth-century Islamic political thought' (1996).
-He is fluent in Arabic and English.
+Araghchi earned a bachelor's degree in Iran in international relations from the School of International Relations, run by the Ministry of Foreign Affairs.
+He then obtained a master's degree in political science in 1991 from the Islamic Azad University in Tehran.
+Additionally, Araghchi holds a Ph.D. in political thought in 1996 from the University of Kent with a thesis entitled The Evolution of the Concept of Political Participation in Twentieth-Century Islamic Political Thought (1996).
+He was supervised by David McLellan, a scholar of Marxism.
+He is fluent in Persian, Arabic and English.

-Career
+Military career

+Araghchi joined the Islamic Revolutionary Guard Corps (IRGC).
+He served in the IRGC for nine years, and fought in the Iran–Iraq War.

+Political career

+1989–2005

 Araghchi joined Iran's foreign ministry in 1989.
-In the 1990s, he served as chargé d'affaires at Iran's permanent mission to the Organisation of Islamic Cooperation, based in Jeddah, Saudi Arabia, and later as director general of the Institute for Political and International Studies (IPIS).
-From 1999-2003, he was ambassador to Finland.
+In 1992, he served as chargé d'affaires at Iran's permanent mission to the Organisation of Islamic Cooperation, based in Jeddah, Saudi Arabia, and in 1998–99 as director general of the Institute for Political and International Studies (IPIS) of Iran's Foreign Ministry in Tehran.
+From 1999 to 2003, he was ambassador to Finland.
+He was dean of the School of International Relations of Iran's Foreign Ministry in Tehran from 2004 to 2005.